 Jennifer Walker is a British-Hungarian writer, who has lived and worked in the UK, Hungary, Spain, Germany, Georgia, and India.
 Her sordid past includes a PhD in physics, but has has since thrown caution to the wind and works as a writer full time.
 She sells her soul as a copywriter to an ad agency by day, but also freelances by authoring guidebooks and writing articles for Lonely Planet, National Geographic, Oxford Dictionaries, airline magazines, news outlets, and online publications, but she still manages to sneak in a bit of fiction here and there.
 She also worked as a co-editor for the LA-based literary magazine, Falling Star Magazine.

-Masha Kamenetskaya was born in St.Petersburg and for 3 years now has been living in Budapest.
+Masha Kamenetskaya was born in St.Petersburg and for 6 years now has been living in Budapest.
 She is a journalist, editor and a writer.
 Her short fiction pieces have been published in various magazines online and in print, and in several anthologies.
 She writes both in Russian and in English.
-Her collection of short stories "On The Set", inspired by Budapest, is to be released in March 2020, in Duck Lake Books (USA).
+Her collection of short stories "On The Set", inspired by Budapest, was released in 2020, in Duck Lake Books (USA).

 Maria GyarmatiArt director